Advertiser Disclosure

 • United Explorer card

 Bottom Line: Several cards offer some sort of baggage insurance.
-Learn about the details of this coverage and which cards offer protection if your bags are lost, stolen, damaged, or delayed, in our informative article.
+Learn the details of this coverage and which cards offer baggage protection.

 Additional Card Benefits